Skip to main content

 await self.init_bucket()

 When the store_data method is called, it first checks if the bucket has been initialized.
 If not, it calls the init_bucket method to create the bucket.
-Then, it writes the serialized data to the bucket entry image with the provided timestamp.
+Then, it writes the serialized data to the bucket entry images with the provided timestamp and labels.
+The content_type parameter is also passed to specify the format of the data being stored.

-As you can see, the store_data method is designed to be non-blocking, ensuring that the main thread can continue processing other tasks without waiting for the data to be stored.
+The store_data method is designed to be non-blocking, which allows the main thread to continue processing other tasks while the data is stored.

 Testing the image storage system

-To test the image storage system, you can run the ROS 2 node and publish image messages to the /image_raw topic.
+To test the image storage system, you can run the ROS2 node and publish image messages to the /image_raw/compressed topic.

-For example, we can use the usb_cam package to capture images from a USB camera (such as a web camera) and publish them to the /image_raw topic.
+For example, we can use the usb_cam package to capture images from a USB camera (such as a web camera) and publish them to the /image_raw/compressed topic.

 To install the usb_cam package, you can use the following command: